Spyros-DC/transform-text/README.md

-The second part is the processing part where from the text the program extracts the sub-strings of numbers, and from those sub-strings, a list of 'word' structs is created and is passed as input to the lib.
+The second part is the processing part where from the text the program extracts the sub-strings of numbers, and from those sub-strings, lists of 'word' structs are created and are passed as input to the lib.

 # Build
 The build system is CMake.
 The executables are 'transformText' for the main app, 'transformTextTests' for the tests and a static lib 'libsmall_lib.a'.